 Time synchronization algorithms that operate in a decentralized manner in large wireless networks are being developed and evaluated.
 It is demonstrated that the stochastic nature of interactions between devices is a key ingredient for convergence to synchrony.
 This convergence has been mathematically proven for arbitrary connected network topologies and variably changing interaction delays.
 Implementation and experiments on programmable radios show synchronization precisions below one microsecond when applying automatic phase rate correction.
-The developed solutions were patented and are expected to be employed in resource-limited embedded sensor and robot networks in smart factories and other emerging applications.
+The developed solutions were patented, implemented in the robot operating system (ROS), and tested in a swarm of resource-limited robots.

 There is a broad spectrum of work on pulse-coupled oscillators to model synchronization phenomena in biology, physics, and other basic sciences.
 A prominent example is swarms of fireflies that synchronize their blinking behavior.
 The beauty of these synchronization phenomena lies in the fact that system-wide synchrony emerges among the participating entities in a completely nonhierarchical manner without need for central entities.
 Such synchronization is scalable with the number of entities and robust against complete failure of entities or appearance of new entities.
 It is considered as a prime example of self-organization in nature—similar to the flocking of birds or shoaling of fish—where simple rules in each entity and localized interactions between neighboring entities lead to pattern formation of the entire system.